Alleviating Distortion in Image Generation via Multi-Resolution Diffusion Models and Time-Dependent Layer Normalization: Experimental Results

 \textbf{ImageNet $512\times 512$.} Our \modelname outperforms all previous diffusion-based models on ImageNet $512 \times 512$ and achieves a state-of-the-art FID-50K score of 2.89 as shown in Tab.~\ref{tab:in1k512}.
 It is worth noting that, although both Gflops and model sizes are critical for improving performance, as discussed in the DiT paper~\cite{peebles2023scalable}, we still outperform it with only $39.2\%$ of the GFLOPs and $77.8\%$ of the model size, improving the FID-50K from 3.04 to 2.89.
+As transformers and diffusion models have demonstrated good scaling behavior, we believe that further scaling up our \modelname will lead to better performance, which we have left as future work.